A Look at Value-Based Decision-Time vs. Background Planning Methods Across Different Settings: Decision-Time vs. Background Planning Methods Across Different Settings

+\begin{gbox} \begin{hypothesis} In the regular RL setting, as the value estimator of the deep Dyna-Q algorithm will be suffering from the negative effects of the harmful simulated experiences, the deep MPC algorithm will perform on par or better than the deep Dyna-Q algorithm. \end{hypothesis} \end{gbox}

+\textbf{Transfer Learning Setting.} In the transfer learning setting, we consider adaptation and generalization settings that are commonly-used for evaluating the \modern of the two planning methods \citep[see e.g.][respectively]{van2020loca, anand2022procedural}.
+In the adaptation setting, the agent is first trained and evaluated on a distribution of source tasks and then it is trained and evaluated on a distribution of subsequent target tasks.
+In the generalization setting, the agent is just evaluated on a distribution of target tasks as it gets trained and evaluated on a distribution of source tasks.

-In both TL settings, we would again expect B planning to suffer more in reaching the optimal (or close to optimal) performance on the TRTs because of the reasons discussed in the P\&L setting.
-Additionally, in the first setting, after the tasks switch from the TRTs to the TSTs, we would expect B planning to suffer more in the adaptation process, as its parametric model, learned on the TRTs, would keep generating experience that resembles the TRTs until it adapts to the TSTs, which in the meantime can lead to harmful updates to its VE.
-Also, in the second setting, if the learned parametric model of DT planning is capable of simulating at least a few time steps of the TSTs, and if the learned policies of the both planning styles perform similarly on the TSTs, we would expect DT planning to perform better on the TSTs, as at test time, it would be able to improve upon the policy obtained during training by performing online planning.
-Note that, this is not possible for B planning, as it performs planning in an offline fashion and thus requires additional interaction with the TSTs to improve upon the policy obtained during training.
+In both settings, harmful simulated experiences can again prevent the deep Dyna-Q algorithm from reaching optimal or good performance on the source tasks because of the same reasons discussed in the \rrl setting.
+Additionally, in the adaptation setting, after the tasks switch from the source tasks to the target tasks, deep Dyna-Q can suffer more in the adaptation process, as its model will keep generating experiences that resembles the source tasks until it adapts to the target tasks, which in the meantime will lead harmful updates to the value estimator.
+Also, in the generalization setting, if the learned model of the deep MPC algorithm becomes capable of simulating at least a few time steps of the target tasks and if the learned policies of both algorithms perform similarly on the target tasks, the deep MPC algorithm will perform better on the target tasks, as while being evaluated on the target tasks it will be able to improve upon its existing policy via performing online planning; improving upon its existing policy is not possible for the deep Dyna-Q algorithm as it performs planning in an offline fashion and thus requires additional interaction with the target tasks, which is not possible in the generalization settings.
+More concretely, in the adaptation and generalization settings, we hypothesize that: